-Assessment Procedure :
+Assessment Procedure:

-S.No Component of Assessment Marks Allotted Type of Assessment Scheme of Examinations 1 Theory 30 Internal Exams & Continuous Evaluation Two mid semester examinations shall be conducted for 20 marks each for duration of 2 hours.
-Average of the two mid exams shall be considered i) Subjective - 15 marks ii) Objective - 5 marks Tutorials - 5 marks Attendance - 5 marks 70 Semester-end examination The semester-end examination is for a duration of 3 hours

-- d) Industry Oriented Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 75 marks.
-Out of 75 marks, 25 marks are for internal evaluation and 50 marks are for external evaluation.
-The supervisor continuously assesses the students for 15 marks (Attendance 5 marks, Continuous Assessment 5 marks, Report 5 marks).
-At the end of the semester, Mini Project shall be displayed in the road show at the department level for the benefit of all students and staff and the same is to be evaluated by Mini Project Review Committee for 10 marks.
-The mini project report shall be presented before Project Review committee in the presence of External Examiner and the same is evaluated for 50 marks.
-Mini Project Review Committee consists of HOD, Mini Project Coordinator and Supervisor. - e) Comprehensive Viva: The comprehensive viva shall be conducted by a Committee consisting of HOD and two senior faculty members of the department.
+e)Comprehensive Viva: The comprehensive viva shall be conducted by a Committee consisting of HOD and two senior faculty members of the department.
 The student shall be assessed for his/her understanding of various courses studied during the programme of study.
-The Viva-voce shall be evaluated for 100 marks. - f) Seminar: For the seminar, the student shall collect information on a specialized topic and prepare a technical report and present the same to a Committee consisting of HOD and two senior faculty and the seminar coordinator of the department.
-The student shall be assessed for his/her understanding of the topic, its application and its relation with various courses studied during the programme of study for100 marks. - g) Major Project: The project work is evaluated for 200 marks.
-Out of 200,50 marks shall be for internal evaluation and 150 marks for the external evaluation.
-The supervisor assesses the student for 25 marks (Attendance 5 marks, Continuous Assessment 15 marks, Report 5 marks).
+The Viva-voce shall be evaluated for 100 marks.

+f) Seminar: For the seminar, the student shall collect information on a specialized topic and prepare atechnical report and present the same to a Committee consisting of HOD and two senior faculty and the seminar coordinator of the department.
+The student shall be assessed for his/her understanding of the topic, its application and its relation with various courses studied during the programme of study for 50 marks.

+g) Major Project: Theproject work is evaluated for 200 marks.Out of 200,50 marksshall be for internal evaluation and 150 marksfor the external evaluation.
+The supervisor assesses the student for 25 marks (Continuous Assessment - 15 marks, Report - 10 marks).
 At the end of the semester, projects shall be displayed in the road show at the department level for the benefit of all students and staff and the same is to be evaluated by the Project Review Committee for 25 marks.
-The external evaluation for Project Work is a Viva-Voce Examination which is conducted by the Project Review Committee in the presence of external examiner and is evaluated for 150 marks, Project Review Committee consists of HOD, Project Coordinator and Supervisor. - h) Engineering Graphics: - Two internal examinations, each is of 10 marks .The average of the two internal tests shall be considered for the award of marks. - Submission of day to day work 15 marks. - Attendance 5 marks.
+The external evaluation for Project Work is a Viva-Voce Examination which is conducted by the Project Review Committee in the presence of external examiner and is evaluated for 150 marks, Project Review Committee consists of HOD, Project Coordinator and Supervisor.

+h) Engineering Graphics:

+• Two internal examinations, each is of 10 marks .The average of the two internal tests shall be considered for the award of marks.

-- 8. Recounting of Marks in the End Examination Answer Books: A student can request for re-counting of his/her answer book on payment of a prescribed fee. - 9.
-Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10. a) Supplementary Examinations: A student who failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the college. - b) Improvement Examinations: A student who failed to secure SGPA of at least 5.00 in a semester can reappear for the external examination of the required courses of the semester for an improvement in SGPA, with the approval from HOD and faculty advisor. - 11.
+- Submission of day to day work 15 marks. - Continuous Assessment 5 marks. - 8.
+Recounting of Marks in the End Examination Answer Books: A student can request for recounting of his/her answer book on payment of a prescribed fee. - 9.
+Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10.
+Supplementary Examinations: A student who has failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the College. - 11.
 Malpractices in Examinations: Disciplinary action shall be taken in case of malpractices during Mid/ End-examinations as per the rules framed by the Academic Council.

-12. Academic Requirements:
+12. Academic Requirements and Promotion Rules:

-- a) A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or laboratories if he / she secures not Less than 35% of marks in the Semester-end Examination and a minimum of 40% of the sum total of the Internal Evaluation and Semester-end examination taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters. - c) A student shall be promoted from I year to II year if and only if he/she secures 25 credits from all the I year regular and supplementary examinations. - d) A student shall be promoted from II year to III year if and only if he/she secures 45 credits up to and including II year I Semester or 60 credits up to and including II year II Semester from all regular and supplementary examinations, whether or not the candidate takes the examinations. - e) A student shall be promoted from III year to IV year if and only if he/she secures 75 credits upto and including III year I Semester or 90 credits upto and including III year II Semester from all regular and supplementary examinations, whether or not the candidate takes the examinations. - f) Grade Points: A 10- point grading system with corresponding letter grades and percentage of marks, as given below, is followed
+- a) A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or laboratories if he / she secures not less than 35% of marks in the Semester-end Examination and a minimum of 40% of the sum total of the Internal Evaluation and Semester-end examination taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters.